 receive their Report Card or Grade Report; and 3) For which school has the player been

-playing in other (local) Scholatic Tournaments?
+playing in other (local or national) Scholatic Tournaments?

 PLEASE contact us EARLY